 Summertime in Colorado is all about celebrating and enjoying the great outdoors, and with 300+ days of sunshine, it's easy to have the perfect day.
-Experience one of the many stunning Rocky Mountain sunsets, races and contests, unrivaled outdoor concert venues, food and wine festivals, golfing, horse riding, hiking, rafting and much more.
+Experience one of the many stunning Rocky Mountain sunsets, races and contests, unrivaled outdoor concert venues, food and wine festivals, golfing, horse riding, hiking, rafting and much more as you travel through Colorado.
 Don't forget the sunscreen and lots of water.

 Rafting in Colorado is our favorite can't-miss chance for fun.
 There are floats for every kind of friend or famly adventure.
 Raft the Royal Gorge and experience class-V rapids as the Arkansas River carries you under the Royal Gorge Bridge.
 Head a little further west to Salida and catch their annual Fibark Festival and see what all of the fuss is about.
 Raft through Brown's Canyon National monument, or head north with the kiddos to raft the Colorado River with smaller rapids, but plenty of fun.
 Local's Tip: water is highest in the spring and early summer as the snow melts off the mountains to fill our Rivers.
 Book then for an adrenaline-filled adventure, or wait until later in the summer to take the kids on a float.